JEB Takes-off with Nakamura Turning CentrePosted on May 18, 2021

 Looking at lead times, Michael Bebbington adds: “With the considerable complexity of many parts and the number of set-ups, the Nakamura has made an evident impact on lead times.
 For example, the quadrupole analyser component would have taken at least 3 to 4 weeks for us to get the first parts through the shop floor – with the Nakamura we can set the machine and finished parts can be out of the door in 24 hours.
 As we get more parts programmed and stored on the Nakamura, we will improve the lead times for many more of our complex parts.
 The overall benefit to our business will be huge as we free capacity on several older machines and we reduce the pressure on our skilled engineers to programme, set and produce parts on a number of machines.”

 JEB Precision is delighted with the capabilities and benefits of its Nakamura-Tome AS200LMYS and the company has no qualms about buying more Nakamura machines in the future.
-As the world exits the pandemic and gradually returns to some semblance of normality, the 25 employee Cheshire company has continued its investment strategy with a twin-spindle turning centre with Y-axis milling capacity arriving from ETG in February 2021.
-The was installed to replace an older machine.
+As the world exits the pandemic and gradually returns to some semblance of normality, the 25 employee Cheshire company has continued its investment strategy with a twin-spindle turning centre with Y-axis milling capacity which arrived from ETG in February 2021.
+This was installed to replace an older machine.
 Commenting on this, Michael Bebbington concludes: “We’ve had Hardinge turning centres for over 25 years and some of our existing machines are 20 years old.
 The new machine was a direct replacement for a Hardinge machine that was at the end of its life.”

 “The 51mm diameter capacity machine replaces a 20-year-old machine of similar specification that was at the end of its life.
 The Nakamura machine has proven invaluable for our business and as we continue to exit the pandemic and grow our business, we have no doubt we’ll be investing in more machines from ETG.”